kyma-project/lifecycle-manager/docs/technical-reference/api/moduleTemplate-cr.md

 Imagine a scenario where a module's health is indicated by `status.health` in its CR.
 In such cases, users can employ the customStateCheck configuration to map the health states to Lifecycle Manager states.

-Here's an example YAML configuration:
+Here's an example of YAML configuration:
 ```yaml
 spec:
   customStateCheck: